What Is Peyronie's Disease, And How is it Treated?

-After all this discussion you can understand why the evaluation and treatment of PD, is subtle.
-It requires that your provider(s) take the time to understand what is going on and what you want.
-You’ll be making difficult decisions about what treatment you’ll undergo.
+The evaluation and treatment of PD is complex.
+There are many important but complicated decisions to make.
 Once a plan of treatment is determined, there is a significant amount of expertise required to incorporate the different options as well as to perform the various procedures involved in correcting the curvature.
 It is truly advisable to see a specialist when facing these decisions.